All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Diabetes screening recommended25.0+23.0+

 This matters for semaglutide eligibility.
 An Asian American woman at 5'4" and 150 pounds has a BMI of 25.7, which looks "normal" by standard criteria but falls into the overweight category by Asian-adjusted thresholds.
-If she also has insulin resistance or prediabetes, she may qualify for semaglutide even though her BMI does not hit 27 on the standard scale .
+If she also has insulin resistance or prediabetes, she may qualify for semaglutide even though her BMI doesn't hit 27 on the standard scale .

 Visceral Fat: The Hidden Risk for Asian Americans

 Asian Americans tend to accumulate visceral fat (deep abdominal fat around the organs) more readily than subcutaneous fat (fat under the skin) .
 This body composition pattern explains why metabolic disease appears at lower weights in Asian populations.
+For a complete cost breakdown, see our cheapest semaglutide options.

 Visceral fat is metabolically active.
 It releases inflammatory molecules and contributes directly to insulin resistance, fatty liver disease, and cardiovascular risk.
 You can have a relatively normal-looking body and still carry dangerous levels of visceral fat.